RyanXuu/2D-GPS/README.md

 # 2D-GPS
-Written in Java, this program finds the shortest path on a 2D map utilizing a circular array data structure
+Written in Java using a circular array data structure, for my first year computer science course